Monroe High School

 Judi Berry, Registrar

-Lisa Woodard, Counselor, serving students with last names A-G
+Lisa Woodard, Counselor, serving students with last names A-La

-Jane Stevens, Counselor, serving students with last names H-N
+Jane Stevens, Counselor, serving students with last names Le-Z

-Tammy Amador, Counselor, serving students with last names 9th graders and ELL students
+Tammy Amador, Counselor, serving students with last names 9th graders and students with bilingual families

 Jill Vandemoortele, Counselor serving students with special needs